-I used to think my crispy days were behind me.
+I used to think my days of crispy food were behind me.

 Crispy French fries from the drive thru.
 Crumbly rhubarb butter crunch.
 The snap, crackle and pop of my favorite cereal.
 All experiences of unhealthy days gone by.

 ‘How do I get a delicious crunch without processing or fat?’
 I wondered.

 This mystery stumped me for a while.
 At one point I simply accepted that crunchy and healthy don’t go together.
 I thought I was doomed to eating lackluster potatoes for the rest of my skinny life.

 Until I discovered the magic of drastic temperature differences.

 Rob and I first learned of the importance of temperature differences while baking sourdough bread.
 Temperature difference is essential for a last-minute rapid rise of the natural yeast.
 Without it, the crust forms before the yeast gets warm enough to give one last oomph.